 Choose a vehicle that will not attract a lot of attention.
 There is plenty of debate about what type of transportation is best when the zombies are heading your way.
 Some argue that horseback is the way to go, still others will claim that going by foot is the ideal way to get around.

-However, if you have a family and a lot of items to transport, a reliable vehicle is probably your best bet.
+However, if you have a family and a lot of items that you have to transport, a reliable vehicle is probably going to be your best bet.
 In addition to allowing you to head just about anywhere, they are much faster than other modes of transportation and are safer than motorcycles.

 The key is to select a vehicle that is not only strong and sturdy, but is also unlikely to attract a lot of attention.
 The louder the vehicle is, the greater the chance that zombies will see it.
-Also, since zombies are attracted by lights, take off as many of the headlights and reverse lights as you can, as well as the turn signals.
+Also, since zombies are attracted to lights (well, supposedly they are), take off as many of the headlights and reverse lights as you can, as well as the turn signals.

 SUVs, Jeeps and Pickups.
-These three BOVs are especially great choices for a post-apocalyptic world, notes Zombie Response Team.
+These three bug out vehicles are especially great choices for a post apocalyptic world, notes Zombie Response Team.
 Granted, these are a bit louder than your average Toyota Prius, but these vehicles can also be outfitted with accessories that can haul alternative forms of transportation.